on all US orders over $99.

-Oil of Oregano was studied during the SARS outbreak and an in vitro study showed it stopped virus replication within 20 minutes of exposure.
+Oil of Oregano was studied during the SARS coronavirus outbreak and an in vitro study showed it stopped virus replication within 20 minutes of exposure.
 While these types of studies alone aren’t considered strong enough scientific evidence alone, oregano has long been known for its antiviral, antibacterial, and antifungal properties.
 It should be noted that oil of oregano is not the same as oregano essential oil.
 Oregano essential oil has been found to kill the healthy probiotic bacteria in your microbiome, while oil of oregano has not.
 My recommendation is for oil of oregano, 2 gelcaps twice daily.

 Olive Leaf Extract has been shown in studies to have antimicrobial and antioxidant properties.
 Not only is it antiviral, but also lowers blood pressure, balances blood sugars in diabetics, increases metabolism, and has anti-aging effects on the skin.
 Olive leaf extract also fights the dangerous E. coli and salmonella found in food poisoning.
 One teaspoon of tincture 2 to 3 times daily should be taken at the first sign of viral illness.
 Olive leaf extract is known to work well with oil of oregano.

 Monolaurin is a fat found in coconut oil and has strong protective effects for viruses similar to coronavirus.
-Many viruses, including the latest pandemic, are enveloped in a protective layer of fat, shielding it from the immune system.
+Many viruses, including the Wuhan coronavirus, are enveloped in a protective layer of fat, shielding it from the immune system.
 Monolaurin dissolves the lipids in this fatty envelope, stripping the virus of its protective layer, allowing it to be destroyed by the immune system.
 When seeking monolaurin’s immune-supportive properties, it isn’t enough to ingest coconut oil, you must take the more concentrated form.
 I recommend 1500 milligrams twice daily in capsule form.

 Vitamin C is a potent nutrient with many positive effects to help boost the immune system.
 It starts outside the cell by strengthening the collagen matrix, which helps limit the damage a virus can do to your tissues.
 Once inside the cell, vitamin C enters the virus and stimulates a reaction that kills the virus.
 Not many nutrients can help to strengthen your immunity and repair cells like this vitamin does.
 I recommend Time-C (a time-released formula) taken as 1 to 2 tablets three times daily to keep vitamin C levels steady all day.